jezdez/dokku-elasticsearch-plugin/README.md

 This plugin also requires the dokku-link plugin to be installed: https://github.com/rlaneve/dokku-link

-The docker image is the official elasticsearch:1.5 image.
+The docker image is the official elasticsearch:latest image.
 The multicast discovery is disabled by default.

 Commands